cosmos/ibc-go/docs/apps/transfer/messages.md

 ### Memo

 The memo field was added to allow applications and users to attach metadata to transfer packets.
-The field is optional and can be left empty.
-When it is used to attach metadata for a particular middleware, the memo field should be represented as a json object where different middlewares add different json keys.
+The field is optional and may be left empty.
+When it is used to attach metadata for a particular middleware, the memo field should be represented as a json object where different middlewares use different json keys.

 For example, the following memo field is used by the [callbacks middleware](../../middleware/callbacks/overview.md) to attach a source callback to a transfer packet: